Early-onset Alzheimer's: When symptoms begin before age 65

 What causes it?

-These three genes are different from the APOE gene — the gene that can increase your risk of Alzheimer's in general.
+Early-onset Alzheimer's that runs in families is linked to three genes that differ from the APOE gene that can increase your risk of Alzheimer's in general.
 The genetic path of inheritance is much stronger in early-onset Alzheimer's.
-If you have a genetic mutation in one of those three genes — the APP, PSEN 1 or PSEN 2 — it would be common for you to develop Alzheimer's before age 65.
+If you have a genetic mutation in one of those three genes — the APP, PSEN 1 or PSEN 2 — you may develop Alzheimer's before age 65.

 If early-onset Alzheimer's runs in my family, should I get tested for it?